-Having a garden during the lockdown is a real bonus.
+Having a garden, whether large or small, is a real bonus for any home right now.
 Not only do gardens provide a welcome and safe space to venture outside, breaking up the monotony of being stuck indoors – they also provide a great source of jobs to keep busy.

 These easy-t0-do jobs can help to spruce up gardens with no costs involved.
 Totally free garden ideas – win, win.